Metal Stamping Excellence.

 Ajax has a long history of engineering stamping solutions that speed up production, minimize non-conforming parts, and keep costs as low as possible.
 The video below shows a progressive stamping press in operation.
 Pay particular attention to the hardware insertion arm and feeder bowl.
 Visit our Progressive Stamping Page for more.

-Here’s a drawn metal enclosure that is perfectly formed.
-Note the absence of deformed areas and the uniform shape.
+This deep drawn metal stamping that is perfectly formed.
+Note the absence of deformed area, the uniform shape, and the perfectly rounded corners with no wrinkles.

 Deep Drawn Stamping